Eikichi Yazawa: 1981–1987: Career in the United States, performing with the Doobie Brothers

 Yazawa moved to Los Angeles and started to find musicians to record his new album.
 In 1981, he released his first English album Yazawa.
 This album was produced by Bobby LaKind of the Doobie Brothers, and Paul Barrere of Little Feat.
 The musicians included John McFee, Patrick Simmons, Keith Knudsen, Cornelius Bumpus, Willie Weeks, Richard Hayward, Kenny Gradney, and Mark Jordan.
 He also released the album Rising Sun for the Japanese market.

 In 1982, he released the single "Rockin' My Heart" and his second English album, Yazawa It's Just Rock'n'Roll, produced by Bobby and John McFee.
-Rockin' My Heart was recommended by Billboard magazine in its February 19, 1983 issue.
+"Rockin' My Heart" was recommended by Billboard magazine in its February 19, 1983 issue.
 He also released the album P.M.9 for the Japanese market.
 In September, he began his P.M.9 1982 E.Yazawa Concert Tour with John McFee, Richie Zito, Dennis Belfield, Keith Knudsen, Mark Jordan, and Bobby LaKind.
 This tour included two Budokan concerts.
 John and Keith would be long term musicians of Yazawa's concerts until 1996.

 The next few years included Yazawa releasing an album in Japanese, 1984's E, which was the first of his albums produced by Andrew Gold.
-In 1985, he sang at Live Aid and his performance of the song "Take It Time" was broadcast worldwide.
+In 1985, he sang at Live Aid where his performance of the song "Take It Time" was broadcast worldwide.
 During this period, Yazawa's music style could almost be described as AOR, under the influence of his American friends.
 Unfortunately, Yazawa's marketing in the U.S. was non-existent because Warner Pioneer didn't advertise or commit other resources for the album.
 It just distributed the album through Elektra/Asylum, which didn't have to advertise Yazawa's music at all.
 Yazawa realized this and decided to sign with EMI Music Japan and headed back to his home country.
 In 1987 he released his last album in English, Flash in Japan, only in America.
 (It was later released in Japan in 1999).
-During that year's Rock'n'Roll Knight 2 tour, bassist George Hawkins joined Yazawa's band and he would play with for Yazawa's until 2016.
+During that year's Rock'n'Roll Knight 2 tour, bassist George Hawkins joined Yazawa's band and would play with them until 2016.